tsukker/vue-oware/README.md

 #### Hosting site option

-Add a line `"site": "site-name",` into `firebase.json` to specify the hosting site.
+Add a line `"site": "site-name",` into `firebase.json` if you want/need to specify the hosting site.

 Contents of `firebase.json` should be like: